 Start in mountain pose, with your hands by your side and your feet together.
 Ground down through the bottoms of your feet and imagine those roots again (like a tree… get it??).
 We’re going to be balancing on one leg so go ahead and pick a spot on the wall in front of you to focus on to help you keep balance.
 Keep one foot rooted down and turn the other leg out so your knee is facing the wall beside you.

 From here you might start off by lifting your leg to rest your heel on your opposite ankle, keeping your toes on the ground.
 Maybe you’ll bring your foot up to your knee or to your inner thigh.
-Honour wherever you are in your practice.
+Honor wherever you are in your practice.
 Do what is comfortable for you but also try to challenge yourself.

 If you can, maybe you’ll bring your hands together over your chest or lift them up over your head.
 Maybe you’re holding on to the wall or your arms are flailing out to the side.
-Wherever they are, honour that and know that with practice you’ll nail the pose.
+Wherever they are, honor that and know that with practice you’ll nail the pose.
 When you do you’ll feel so proud and amazing!

 Next time you’re feeling a bit discouraged and you need a kick in the butt, try one of these poses.
 Feel that confident energy flow through your body.
-If at first you’re not a pro DON’T QUIT and one day you will achieve your goal!
+If at first you’re not a pro-DON’T QUIT and one day you will achieve your goal!